-There are two basic ways information is conveyed over the Internet; Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
+There are two basic ways information is conveyed over the internet; TCP (transmission control protocol) and UDP (user datagram protocol).
 TCP creates a session where the receiver acknowledges each packet and lost or damaged packets are resent.
 This is ideal for file transfer type communication.
 Recovery from missing or corrupt packets is more important than latency.
 With UDP transmitter sends data without expecting feedback from receiver.
 UDP is commonly used with streaming audio and video transmission where latency is more important than accuracy and insufficient time exists to recover from transmission errors.
 If an error occurs it is up to the receiver to deal with the missing data as best it can.

-2.7 Quality of Service (QoS)
+2.7 QoS (Quality of Service)

-Internet is an egalitarian best effort network.
+The internet is an egalitarian best effort network.
 This works amazing well for transferring large chunks of data from point A to point B. The network continues to operate in the presence of all sorts of impairments and failures.
 However: best effort does not work as well with latency sensitive applications such as telephony and streaming media.
 For example during a Voice over IP (VoIP) phone call latency should be under 150ms.
 Excessive delay makes carrying on a conversation difficult and with extreme delay virtually impossible.
 Streaming media is less sensitive to latency as long as the average data rate exceeds playback rate.
 When a stream is started an elastic buffer is filled prior to beginning playback.
 The buffer fills and empties dynamically.
 As long as latency does not allow the buffer to completely empty the effect is hidden from the user.

 QoS problems typically do not occur on the LAN where bandwidth is plentiful.
-The most common chokepoint is first-mile access, the ISP's edge network.
-Most residential broadband links are relatively slow, especially upload capacity, and they are often heavily oversubscribed to minimize capital cost.
+The most common chokepoint is first-mile access; the ISP's upload speed since most residential internet connections are highly asymmetric and often much slower than a LAN.
+Download speed is many times that of upload.
 When a switch or router encounters congestion it buffers incoming packets until it is able to forward them.
-Quality of Service (QoS) metrics allows latency critical packets go to the head of the queue.
+QoS (Quality of Service) metrics allows latency critical packets go to the head of the queue.
 This simple strategy works well if latency critical traffic is a small percent of total so bumping its priority has little effect on other traffic.
 QoS marks packets with a (Diffserv) priority level.
 When congestion occurs higher value packets are delivered as quickly as possible.
 Lower value packets are delayed or discarded.
 QoS services allow more graceful degradation by moving high priority packets to the head of the queue.
 QoS is not a panacea, it does not create more capacity, and it simply redefines winners and losers.